afsalthaj/fp-generator/datagen_why.md

 ## Problem 6 (Time Delays)

-Generate some data such that number of transactions of A is greater in a given time period is less than that of B.
+Generate some data such that rate of number of transactions of `A` is less than that of `B`.

 Both account transaction data should be simultaneous, or in other words, we still want it to be asynchronous.
 (Needn't batch the data for now)